 - Can I obtain a copy of my letter?

-- If a student does not waive the right to view the letter of recommendation when applying to professional schools then he/she has the right to obtain a copy of the letter.
+- If a student does not waive the right to view the letter of recommendation when applying to professional schools then he/she may obtain a copy of the letter.
 The student must demonstrate he/she has not waived the right to see the letter for every professional school he/she is applying.
 The committee strongly advises all students applying to professional schools to waive the right to see all letters of recommendation.
 The letters carry much more weight when professional schools know the student has not seen them.

 - How do I schedule a mock interview?